Cats are worthy of being muses and the famous cat paintings are a witness to it.

-12. A White Cat Playing with a String by Hiroshige II, 1863
+12. A White Cat Playing with a String, Hiroshige II

-Hiroshige II, a successor of his mentor, Hiroshige, mostly followed his styles and designs him.
+Hiroshige II, a successor of his mentor, Hiroshige, mostly followed his painting styles and techniques.

-It is mostly comprised of horizontal landscapes, urban population, and travel art.
+It is mostly comprised of horizontal landscapes, urban populations, and travel art.

 Hiroshige II came up with a unique style for this artwork particularly.